How Do I Pay an Independent Contractor?

 An independent contractor is an independent business owner who does work for a company on a contract basis.
 An independent contractor is not an employee and is not under the direct control of the company.
 The IRS has several ways to distinguish a worker as an independent contractor or employee, based on the amount of control over the work and the time of the worker.
-The type of work being done also has an affect on whether the worker is an employee or independent contractor; for example a salesperson might be either.
+The type of work being done also has an effect on whether the worker is an employee or independent contractor; for example, a salesperson might be either.

 The IRS looks at the general categories of behavioral control, financial control, and the nature of the relationship.

 Basically, anyone who does work for your business who is not an employee could be considered an independent contractor.
 You may or may not have a written contract with this person or company.

 It's important to note that the IRS assumes that a worker is an employee unless you can prove that this person is not an employee.
 Before you consider paying a worker as an independent contractor, be sure you have correctly classified this worker as an independent contractor.
 If the IRS or state agencies audit your business and finds that the worker is really a contractor, your business may be subject to fines and penalties.